cryptomator/docs/source/security/architecture.rst

 Depending on the kind of node, the encrypted name is then either used to create a file or a directory:

-* Files are stored as files
+* files are stored as files, and
-* Non-Files are stored as directories.
+* non-files are stored as directories.
 The type of the node then depends on the directory content:

-    * Directories are denoted by a file called ``dir.c9r`` containing aforementioned directory ID
+    * directories are denoted by a file called ``dir.c9r`` containing aforementioned directory ID,
-    * Symlinks are denoted by a file called ``symlink.c9r`` containing the encrypted link target
+    * symlinks are denoted by a file called ``symlink.c9r`` containing the encrypted link target, and
-    * Further types may be appended in future releases
+    * further types may be appended in future releases.

-Thus, a directory structure like this:
+Thus, a cleartext directory structure like this:

 .. code-block:: console

     .
     ├─ File.txt
     ├─ SymlinkToFile.txt
+    ├─ Subdirectory
-    └─ Subdirectory
+    │  └─ ...
     └─ ...

-Becomes this:
+Becomes a ciphertext directory structure like this:

 .. code-block:: console